 Development costs growth on a post MVP phase of a SaaS product

-SaaS companies and investors love it because the economics of SaaS is far more compelling than selling software licenses.
+SaaS companies and investors love it because the economics of SaaS development is far more compelling than selling software licenses.
 SaaS revenue usually comes in regularly and is easily predictable, making it much easier to predict cash flows in SaaS companies, which allows you to use this in planning and even here and now sell future cash flows to investors and, accordingly, fund current growth quite generously.
 For this reason, SaaS companies are considered one of the fastest-growing software companies in history.

 Many entrepreneurs do not understand at what stage of development their company is and often overestimate its scale, guided by thoughts of the fastest possible growth.